By Anna Skinner

 Niven has been touring lately because of her most recent book, “All the Bright Places” and its extreme rise in popularity.
 It is currently in the process of being made into a movie.

-Niven gave a presentation at Westfield High School to English classes in the media center on April 27.
+Niven gave a presentation at Barnes & Noble off of 146th Street in Carmel on April 27.
 She offered to sign books, and she also shared the story of how she came about writing “All the Bright Places.”

 She began writing the story the spring of 2013, and she finished in just six weeks, an extremely quick time to write a novel.